NickGhignatti/casimo/docs/report.md

 By implementing `TriggerDSL`, I significantly simplified the declaration of dynamic conditions within the `DecisionManager`'s configuration (`SwitchRule`s and decision tree nodes).
 This design choice dramatically improves the **readability**, **maintainability**, and **extensibility** of our simulation's decision logic.

-### Nicolò Ghignatti
+### Ghignatti Nicolò
 #### Result
-Having to deal with data which can have two states (win or loss for a bet, for example) can be quite annoying so, I've decided to implement a monad which can do it for us.
-Basically it is a enum which can have 2 states: a `Success` or a `Failure`:
+When dealing with data that can exist in one of two possible states (such as a bet being a win or a loss), it is important to model this duality in a way that is expressive, maintainable, and promotes safe error handling.
+In my implementation, I addressed this problem by defining a custom monadic data type—an enum called Result—which can represent either `Success` or `Failure`:
 ```scala
 package utils